Reproductive Justice

 Photography

 The George Gund Foundation stands with those who are victims of weaponized language and political spin.
-We do so with our words, with our grants to agencies that work for immigrant and refugee justice and also with the powerful images presented in this annual report by acclaimed photographer Fazal Sheikh.
+We do so with our words, with our grants to agencies that work for immigrant and refugee justice and also with the powerful images presented in the 2018 annual photo commission by acclaimed photographer Fazal Sheikh.
 Even when words may fail, these pictures of refugees and immigrants in Northeast Ohio make their statement in the language of photography, of art.

 This photo essay lets them be seen – to the extent they wish to be seen, for some feared showing their faces.
 Even with that limitation, they make the simple but essential point that they are human beings with all of the emotions that any of us would feel in their circumstances.
 They remind us that the immigration debate is not about the politicians whose words may obscure or distort their lives.